jmb3qr/EuropeAdventure/README.md

 ## Specifics

-* I coded this website from scratch
+* I coded this website from scratch using HTML and CSS
 * This website is hosted on my UVA server space

 ## Creator